OPS-E2E-PPE/VBA-Docs/api/Outlook.DistListItem.AttachmentRemove.md

 ---
-title: DistListItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: DistListItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.DistListItem.AttachmentRemove
 ms.assetid: 08462397-4ba9-c62b-4bf7-b6856648083a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DistListItem.AttachmentRemove Event (Outlook)
+# DistListItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.